 Unlocking Success

-We're so happy you're joining us.
-Now let's give your hormones the support they've been craving.
-Check out these tips for navigating this course.
+We're so glad you're here!
+Let's give your hormones the support they've been asking for.
+Use these tips to get the most out of this course.

 - Dietitians Brenda & Megan

-Explore the Resource Hub: Here, you can access and download your course workbook and recipe book, filled with invaluable tools and resources to support you throughout your cycle years.
+Resource Hub: Download your workbook and recipe book, filled with invaluable tools and resources to support you

-Dive into Engaging Lessons: Each session includes easy-to-follow videos about your cycle and hormones, common hormone-related conditions, and how nutrition can help.
-You’ll get the “why” behind these patterns and practical tips to feel more in control.
+Lessons: Short, easy-to-follow videos explaining your hormones, common hormone-related conditions, and how nutrition can help.
+You’ll get the “why” behind what's happening and practical tips to feel more in control.

-Click 'Complete & Continue' on all non-video resource sections to allow you to progress through the course smoothly.
+Keep moving: Click 'Complete & Continue' on non-video sections to progress through the course smoothly.

 PS-009